The Surprising Positive Knowledge Transfer in Continual 3D Object Shape Reconstruction: Single Object Shape Reconstruction Does Not Suffer from Catastrophic Forgetting

+We first present reconstruction tasks where the output representation is in 3D.
+Specifically, given a single image or sparse pointcloud as the input, the goal of the desired function $f$ is to produce a 3D surface representation of the object present in the input.
+We focus our analysis on signed-distance-fields (SDF) since it was identified to achieve superior performance in the batch setting~\cite{thai20203d,xu2019disn}.
+The SDF value of a point in 3D space indicates the distance to the closest surface from that point, with the sign encoding whether the point is inside (negative) or outside (positive) of the watertight object surface.
+Thus, the 3D surface is represented as a zero-level set where all the points lying on the surface of the object have SDF value 0.

 \textbf{Approach}.
-We adapt SDFNet~\cite{thai20203d} and OccNet~\cite{mescheder2019occupancy} for CL in both single and repeated exposure settings, termed C-SDFNet and C-OccNet respectively.
-We train both methods with the 3-DOF VC representation (varying in azimuth, elevation and camera tilt) from~\cite{thai20203d}, which was shown to give the best generalization performance.\footnote{SDFNet with 3-DOF VC is the current SOTA for single image 3D shape reconstruction.} We train both models with ground truth depth and normals (2.5D sketches) as input, a setting we denote as GT D+N. This allows the model to achieve higher accuracy, making it easier to observe any issues due to forgetting.
-We additionally train C-SDFNet in the repeated exposures case with OC representation, in which the model is trained to output the shape in the canonical pose, and with RGB image inputs (denoted as Image).
+We utilize SDFNet~\cite{thai20203d} and OccNet\footnote{OccNet utilizes continuous occupancies as the 3D representation.}~\cite{mescheder2019occupancy} as backbone architectures for CL with 2D and 2.5D input representations where inputs are single-view RGB images and ground truth depth and normal maps respectively.
+We train both methods with the 3-DOF VC representation (varying in azimuth, elevation and camera tilt) from~\cite{thai20203d}, which was shown to give the best generalization performance.\footnote{3-DOF VC SDFNet is the current SOTA for single image 3D shape reconstruction.} We also train with object-centered (OC) representation for SDF representation, in which the model is trained to output the shape in the canonical pose.
+For 3D input representations where inputs are sparse 3D pointclouds, we further examine a variant of ConvOccNet~\cite{peng2020convolutional} that outputs SDFs instead of continuous occupancies (ConvSDFNet).
+In the Supp. we additionally show results on a standard pointcloud autoencoder following in~\cite{achlioptas2018learning}.